 Assessing Compliance with BSA Regulatory Requirements

-Information Sharing Between Law Enforcement and Financial Institutions — Section 314(a) of the USA PATRIOT Act (31 CFR 1010.520)
+Information Sharing Between Government Agencies and Financial Institutions — Section 314(a) of the USA PATRIOT Act

-A federal, state, local, or foreign97 A foreign law enforcement agency must come from a jurisdiction that is a party to the Agreement on Mutual Legal Assistance between the United States and the European Union.
-Id. at 6560-61. law enforcement agency investigating terrorist activity or money laundering may request that the Financial Crimes Enforcement Network (FinCEN) solicit, 1 31 CFR 1010.520(a)(2). on the investigating agency’s behalf, certain information from banks and other financial institutions or a group of financial institutions.
+A federal, state, local, or foreign law enforcement agency investigating ML or terrorist activity may request that the Financial Crimes Enforcement Network (FinCEN) solicit, 1 31 CFR 1010.520(a)(2). on the investigating agency’s behalf, certain information from banks and other financial institutions or a group of financial institutions.
 2 FinCEN may also solicit, on its own behalf and on behalf of appropriate components of the U.S. Department of the Treasury, whether a financial institution or a group of financial institutions maintains or has maintained accounts for, or has engaged in transactions with, any specified individual, entity, or organization reasonably suspected, based on credible evidence, of engaging in, terrorist activity or ML.
 See 31 CFR 1010.520(b)(2).
 The law enforcement agency must provide a written certification to FinCEN that, at a minimum, states that each individual, entity, or organization about which the law enforcement agency is seeking information is engaged in, or is reasonably suspected based on credible evidence of engaging in, ML or terrorist activity.
-The law enforcement agency also must provide specific identifiers, such as a date of birth, address, and taxpayer identification number, to permit a bank or other financial institution to differentiate among common or similar names; and identify one person at the agency who can be contacted with any questions relating to the request.
-Upon receiving the requisite certification from the requesting law enforcement agency, FinCEN may require a financial institution to search its records to determine whether it maintains or has maintained accounts for, or has engaged in transactions with, any specified individual, entity, or organization.
+The law enforcement agency must provide enough specific identifiers, such as a date of birth, address, and taxpayer identification number, to permit a bank or other financial institution to differentiate between common or similar names; and identify one person at the agency who can be contacted with any questions relating to the request.
+Upon receiving the requisite certification from the requesting law enforcement agency, FinCEN may require a bank to search its records to determine whether it maintains or has maintained accounts for, or has engaged in transactions with, any specified individual, entity, or organization.
 3 31 CFR 1010.520(b)(1).

 Use Restrictions and Confidentiality